dcrankshaw/datascience-sp14/lab2/pandas.md

 queries.
 You can read more about this and try out examples with the [Pandas comparison to SQL](http://pandas.pydata.org/pandas-docs/stable/comparison_with_sql.html)

+**DIY** Lab 1 Deja vu !
+Print the number of requests that had HTTP return code
+404. How many of them were on 30th April and how many on 1st May ?
+Hint: Use the `multi_grouped` DataFrame we created above.

 ## Applying functions to rows, column
 So far we have been using SQL-style operators to process our data.
-However to do data cleaning or more complex analysis we often need to apply functions on every row or column of a DataFrame.
+However to do data cleaning or more complex analysis we often need to apply functions on row or column of a DataFrame.

-For example, consider the columns 'Date' and 'Time' in our Dataframe.
-It would be useful if we could combine these columns and create `datetime` objects then it would be useful for filtering, grouping etc.
+For example, consider the columns 'Date' and 'Time' in our Dataframe. uld be useful if we could combine these columns and create `datetimects then it would be useful for filtering, grouping etc.

 To create a `DateTime` column we will use Pandas helper function `to_datetime`.